bk/wmk/readme.md

 ### Specialized searching/filtering

-All of these return a new `MDContentList` object.
+All of these return a new `MDContentList` object (at least by default).

 - `posts(self, ordered=True)`: Returns a new `MDContentList` with those entries which are blog posts.
 In practice this means those with markdown sources in